A Day of Dining: A Local’s Guide to South Walton’s 16 Beach Neighborhoods

 Blue Mountain Beach Creamery: 2129 S Co Hwy 83, Santa Rosa Beach

 Blue Mabel: 2260 W Co.
 Hwy 30A, Santa Rosa Beach: http://www.bluemabel.com/

-Just steps from the beach, Chiringo, which is inspired by the small open-air beach bars that dot the Spanish coast, is the perfect beachside eatery to enjoy a bite.
+Just steps from the beach, Chiringo, inspired by the small open-air beach bars that dot the Spanish coast, is the perfect beachside eatery to enjoy a bite.
 Grab a grain bowl, fish tacos or a fried oyster basket and soak up the picturesque views and ocean breezes from the upstairs dining area.
-Known for its eclectic vibe, the Hurricane Oyster Bar & Grill is the self-proclaimed “pearl of 30A” and offers diners a seafood forward menu highlighted by oysters, gumbo and po’boys.
-As the home of “Grayt Food and Tall Tales,” Grayton Seafood Co. adopts the no frills or fuss mindset, serving up super fresh Gulf seafood and New Orleans-inspired vibe.
-You can also grab a hand-tossed pizza at the Pickle Factory.
+Known for its eclectic vibe, the Hurricane Oyster Bar & Grill is the self-proclaimed “pearl of 30A” and offers diners a seafood-forward menu highlighted by oysters, gumbo and po’boys.
+As the home of “Grayt Food and Tall Tales,” Grayton Seafood Co. adopts the no frills or fuss mindset, serving up super fresh Gulf seafood and a New Orleans-inspired vibe.
+You can also grab a hand-tossed pizza at Pickle Factory.

 Hibiscus Café: 85 Defuniak St, Grayton Beach: http://www.hibiscusflorida.com/cafe/

 Hurricane Oyster Bar & Grill: 37 Logan Ln # 4, Grayton Beach: http://hurricaneoyster.com/

 Grayton Seafood Company: 50 Uptown Grayton Cir #1, Grayton Beach: https://graytonseafood.com/